Hawley Harvey Crippen: Early life and career

 Hawley Crippen was born in Coldwater, Michigan, the only surviving child to Andresse Skinner and Myron Augustus Crippen, a merchant.
 He was educated first at the University of Michigan's homeopathy school, then graduated from the Cleveland Homeopathic Medical College in 1884.
 After his first wife, Charlotte Jane (née Bell), died of a stroke in 1892, Crippen entrusted his parents, living in San Jose, California, with the care of his son, Hawley Otto (1889–1974).

-Having qualified as a homeopath, Crippen started to practice in New York City.
-In 1894 he married his second wife, Corrine "Cora" Turner (born Kunigunde Mackamotski), a music hall singer who performed under the stage name Belle Elmore.
+Having qualified as a homeopath, Crippen started to practise in New York City.
+In 1894, he married his second wife, Corrine "Cora" Turner (born Kunigunde Mackamotski), a music hall singer who performed under the stage name Belle Elmore.
 That same year, Crippen started working for prominent homeopath James M. Munyon, moving to London with his wife in 1897 in order to manage Munyon's branch office there.

 Crippen's medical qualifications from the United States were not sufficient to allow him to practise as a doctor in the United Kingdom.
 He initially continued working as a distributor of patent medicines, while Cora embarked on a stage career and socialised with a number of variety players of the time.

 After Crippen was sacked by Munyon in 1899, he worked for other patent medicine companies, ultimately being hired as the manager for the Drouet Institute for the Deaf - one of his prescriptions from there is now in the Wellcome Collection.
 There he hired Ethel Le Neve, a young typist, in 1900.
 By 1905, the two were having an affair.
 After living at various addresses around London, Crippen and his wife Cora finally moved to No. 39 Hilldrop Crescent, Camden Road, Holloway, where they took in lodgers to augment Crippen's meagre income.
 Cora had an affair with one of these lodgers and, in turn, Crippen took Le Neve as his mistress in 1908.